The 80C Question Every Salaried Indian Faces Every April

 ELSS — The Shortest Lock-In, the Highest Return Potential

-The return potential is the main draw.
-SBI ELSS Tax Saver Fund has delivered 22.29% annualised returns over 3 years and 19.43% over 5 years.
-Motilal Oswal ELSS Tax Saver Fund returned 25.77% over 3 years and 20.42% over 5 years.
-These are not outliers — the ELSS category as a whole has significantly outperformed PPF and NPS over 5-year horizons.
+The return data is the ELSS case.
+SBI ELSS Tax Saver: 22.29% CAGR over 3 years, 19.43% over 5 years.
+Motilal Oswal ELSS Tax Saver: 25.77% over 3 years, 20.42% over 5 years.
+These are not exceptional funds.
+The ELSS category as a whole has outperformed PPF by 8 to 12 percentage points annually over 5-year horizons, which on Rs.1.5 lakh per year compounds into a dramatic corpus difference by year 15.

 The Tax Treatment of ELSS in 2026

 The staggered lock-in advantage: When you invest in ELSS via monthly SIP, each instalment has its own 3-year lock-in.
 A ₹5,000 SIP started in April 2026 will have its April 2026 units unlock in April 2029, its May 2026 units unlock in May 2029, and so on.
-After 3 years, one month of SIP units unlocks every month — giving you rolling liquidity without breaking the entire investment.
+After 3 years, one month of SIP units unlocks every month, giving you rolling liquidity without needing to break the entire position.

 PPF — Government-Backed, Fully Tax-Free, Zero Market Risk